Building a TaskEstimator#

 Providing your own TaskEstimator#

-Providing a TaskEstimator allows you to do two things:
+Providing a TaskEstimator allows you to do three things:

 1. Tell the distributed planner how many tasks should be used for your own ExecutionPlans (task_estimation).